Why can’t I find the Big Dipper in September?

 The northern sky is like a large celestial clock, with Polaris – aka the North Star – at its center.
 In other words, the entire northern sky wheels in a great circle throughout the night (although it’s wheeling in a counter-clockwise direction).
 But the northern star Polaris stays still (or nearly so).
 That’s because Earth’s northern axis nearly points to it.
 And so Polaris is the famous North Star, used by sea navigators and scouts to find the direction north.
 Want to find it?
 You can use the famous Big Dipper asterism to locate Polaris.

 Use Big Dipper to find Polaris

-The Big Dipper swings full circle – 360 degrees – around Polaris in about 23 hours and 56 minutes.
-In 24 hours, the Big Dipper actually swings more than full circle, or 361 degrees.
+Notice that a line from the two outermost stars in the bowl of the Big Dipper points to Polaris.
+And notice that Polaris marks the tip of the handle of the Little Dipper.
+However, go look soon, because, in September, the Big Dipper is headed for its least noticeable time of year.
+The reason is that the Big Dipper swings full circle – 360 degrees – around Polaris in about 23 hours and 56 minutes.
+In 24 hours, the Big Dipper actually swings more than a full circle, or 361 degrees.
 Does that make a difference?
 Yes!
-It means that – if you look at the same time each evening – the Big Dipper will appear just a little bit lower in the northwestern evening sky.
+It means that – if you look at the same time each autumn evening – the Big Dipper will appear just a little bit lower in the northwestern evening sky.

 The constant motion from night to night of these stars circling Polaris is a bit like a bear circling its prey, looking for a way to attack.
-Several ancient cultures from the Greeks and Romans to the Micmac Indians likened these stars to a bear.
+Several ancient cultures from the Greeks and Romans to the Mi’kmaq Indians likened these stars to a bear.

-Watch the Big and Little Dippers circle around Polaris tonight!
-To locate Polaris, the North Star, just draw a line between the two outer stars in the bowl of the Big Dipper.
+Bottom line: To locate Polaris, the North Star, just draw a line between the two outer stars in the bowl of the Big Dipper.